docarray/docarray/README.md

 ```

 ### DocArrayRetriever
-If you require more flexibility, DocArray enables you to create a custom document index.
+If you need more flexibility, DocArray lets you create custom document indices.
 This gives you the freedom to establish flexible schemas and choose from different backends for document storage.
 After creating your document index, you can connect it to your Langchain app using [DocArrayRetriever](https://python.langchain.com/docs/modules/data_connection/retrievers/integrations/docarray_retriever).